Gut Bacteria and Diabetes: What’s Missing and How Food Can Help

 • Sauerkraut and kimchi

-• Some ages cheeses and sourdough bread
+• Some aged cheeses and sourdough bread

 3.)
 Eat a Variety of Plant-Based Foods